Here Now (film): Production

 The film, directed by Muccino and co-written with Paolo Costella, was produced by Lotus Production and Rai Cinema, with a budget of €11 million.
 It was shot mainly during daylight hours for seven weeks from September 2023.
 Filming took place in Palermo, with specific locations including Mondello, the Cassaro, the Foro Italico, and the Palermo Botanical Garden.

+Muccino shot two different versions of the film, one in which the actors speak English, and one in which they speak Italian.

 Release

 A teaser trailer for the film was released on 3 July 2024.
 The official trailer was released on 20 September 2024.

 The film premiered at the 19th Rome Film Festival on 18 October 2024.
 It received a theatrical release in Italy on 31 October 2024.

 Reception

 Vittoria Scarpa of Cineuropa wrote, "...Here Now definitely keeps you glued to your seat.
 The at once hyper vibrant and painful parable of this young woman is intriguing, as she continually pushes the limit of risk in order to get out of her emotional cage."